Composting 101: How to Put Kitchen and Yard Waste to Work in Your Garden

 - Meat scraps or fish bones.
 They cause odor problems and can attract pests.

-- Black Walnut tree leaves or twigs.
-They release substances harmful to plants.
+- Black walnut tree twigs or leaves.
+They release substances harmful to other plants.